-Executives' employment contracts require employees to provide three months' notice or the company to provide a standard three months' notice.
-Other than the terms outlined, the employment contracts of key management personnel are consistent with normal employment contracts of the company.
+Executives' employment contracts require employees to provide three months' notice or the Consolidated Entity to provide a standard three months' notice.
+Other than the terms outlined, the employment contracts of key management personnel are consistent with normal employment contracts of the Consolidated Entity.